cserl-iitb/bootcamp2022/README.md

 This repository has detailed listing of week;y exercises for the bootcamp.

 Note that all discussions for exercises are on Piazza.
 Piazza course links:
 1. Application software track
 2. OS Internal track

 Weekly (online) meeting schedule is a follows:
 1.
 2.

-More queries contact:
+For queries contact: